Ty France Player Props: Mariners vs. Cardinals

 Cardinals Pitching Rankings

-- The nine strikeouts per nine innings put together by the Cardinals pitching staff ranks 13th in MLB.
+- The nine strikeouts per nine innings compiled by the Cardinals pitching staff ranks 12th in the league.

-- The Cardinals' 4.70 team ERA ranks 19th across all MLB pitching staffs.
+- The Cardinals have a 4.74 team ERA that ranks 20th across all MLB pitching staffs.

-- Mikolas makes the start for the Cardinals, his fifth of the season.
-He is 0-1 with an 8.10 ERA and 19 strikeouts in 20 2/3 innings pitched.
+- The Cardinals are sending Flaherty (1-2) to make his fifth start of the season.
+He is 1-2 with a 2.95 ERA and 17 strikeouts in 21 1/3 innings pitched.

-- The righty's most recent time out came on Sunday against the Pittsburgh Pirates, when he threw 5 2/3 innings, surrendering two earned runs while allowing seven hits.
+- His last appearance was on Monday against the Arizona Diamondbacks, when the right-hander tossed six innings, surrendering four earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.